KitKatNaomi/Neocity-View-Counter/README.md

 ```
 $ npm install neocities
 ```
-- Open the 2 Node in a text editor
+- Open the 2 Node Projects in a text editor
-- Than add login details where written
+- Then add login details where written
 - Restart then you're done!

 # Running the Counter